DiffusioNeRF: Regularizing Neural Radiance Fields with Denoising Diffusion Models: Method

 \section{Method}

 We start by covering preliminaries like NeRF and DDM training.
 Next, we describe the relation of DDMs to the gradient of the log-likelihood of the data, and show how we incorporate DDMs as NeRF regularizers.
+An overview of the our method is shown in Fig.~\ref{fig:pipeline}.